Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

 The generalization to two-dimensional systems is straightforward in our cluster slave-particle theory.
 We choose a checkerboard lattice where the lattice structure and the clusters used in the calculations are illustrated in Fig.~\ref{fig:clusters}.
-The red and blue circles represent $d$- and $p$-sites, where each site contains only one orbital.
+The red and blue circles represent $d$ and $p$ sites, where each site contains only one orbital.
 This is a frequently studied model for cuprates known as the ``three-band model'' \cite{white2015doping, cui2020ground}.

-Fig.~\ref{fig:checkerboard}(a) illustrates a primitive cell used in the calculation which is a parallelogram and contains two $d$-sites and four $p$-sites.
-This is because we are permitting for N\'eel checkerboard anti-ferromagnetic (AFM) order (if we assumed a stripe pattern, the unit cells would be chosen differently).
-Similar to the 1D calculations discussed above, the nearest neighbor hopping strength $t$ is treated as the energy unit.
-All the onsite energy of $d$-sites are set to be $\epsilon_d = +2t$, while the onsite energy of $p$-sites are $\epsilon_p = 0$, and the small temperature applied is $k_BT = 5\times 10^{-3}t$.
-Only nearest-neighbor $d-p$ hopping is included.
+Figure \ref{fig:checkerboard}(a) illustrates a primitive cell used in the calculation which is a parallelogram and contains two $d$ sites and four $p$ sites.
+This is because we are permitting for N\'eel checkerboard anti-ferromagnetic (AFM) correlation (if we assumed a stripe pattern, the unit cells would be chosen differently).
+Similar to the 1D calculations discussed above, the nearest-neighbor hopping strength $t$ is treated as the energy unit.
+All the onsite energies of $d$ sites are set to be $\epsilon_d = +2t$, while the onsite energies of $p$ sites are $\epsilon_p = 0$, and the small temperature applied is $k_BT = 5\times 10^{-3}t$.
+Only nearest-neighbor $d$-$p$ hopping is included.

-Figs.~\ref{fig:checkerboard}(b-d) show our results for a small system with only one primitive cell, where ED is feasible.
+Figures \ref{fig:checkerboard}(b)-\ref{fig:checkerboard}(d) show our results for a small system with only one primitive cell, where ED is feasible.
 As before, the cluster SP results match well with the ED ones for all three observables studied in this work, while the single-site SP method causes much larger errors.
 We note that while a larger system is very straightforward to treat with cluster SP simply by using translational symmetry and $k$-point sampling, it is much more difficult to find a good exact benchmark for a large 2D system, especially for the three-band model.
 Such a comparison will be a topic of future work.